EwanValentine/k8ie/README.md

 ## Getting started

+1. Install `$ curl -O https://raw.githubusercontent.com/EwanValentine/k8ie/master/install.sh && sh ./install.sh`

-1. Create a template file, such as `deployment.tmpl`.
+2. Create a template file, such as `deployment.tmpl`.
 Define your Kubernetes config, you may include a service and a deployment within the same file.
 For example...

 ```yaml
 apiVersion: v1